-- Mandatory Active Duty immunizations

-- Yellow fever

-- Service is only available for active duty with PCS or deployment orders mandating yellow fever vaccine.

-- Those planning elective travel to yellow fever endemic areas require prior consultation with travel medicine.
+- Mandatory Active Duty Immunizations: - Yellow Fever - Service is only available for active duty with PCS or deployment orders mandating yellow fever vaccine. - Those planning elective travel to yellow fever endemic areas require prior consultation with Travel Medicine located in the Public Health Clinic. - Tuberculosis Screening - Not placed on Thursdays and/or Fridays before a long weekend. - Small Pox - Deployers and Small Pox Medical Team Members only - 1st and 3rd Friday of each month by appointment only

-- Tuberculosis screening

-- Not placed on Thursdays and/or Fridays preceding a long weekend.

-- Small Pox

-- Deployers and Small Pox Medical Team Members only

-- 1st and 3rd Friday of each month patient will be scheduled

-- Routine immunizations

-- Service available to all beneficiaries

-- Shot records required